Migration Guide

 react-native-device-info react-native-nitro-device-info Notes

-await DeviceInfo.getBatteryLevel() DeviceInfoModule.batteryLevel Now sync property
+await DeviceInfo.getBatteryLevel() DeviceInfoModule.getBatteryLevel() Now sync method

-await DeviceInfo.getPowerState() DeviceInfoModule.powerState Now sync property
+await DeviceInfo.getPowerState() DeviceInfoModule.getPowerState() Now sync method

-await DeviceInfo.isBatteryCharging() DeviceInfoModule.isBatteryCharging Now sync property
+await DeviceInfo.isBatteryCharging() DeviceInfoModule.getIsBatteryCharging() Now sync method

 Application Metadata